lbagic/web.client.js/docs/index.md

 ::: danger
 Never set values in .env.example.
 It may lead to leaks and unauthorized uses of private keys.
 :::

+### Favicon, Title, OG Tags

+Favicon can be changed at `./public/favicon.ico`.

+OG Tags can be added in `./public/index.html`.

+Title can be changed in `./src/router/router.js`.
+You can also configure title for each route by adding the `meta.title` property to route object.

 ## A Note To All WSL2 Users